 |---|---|---|

-| Your current car is unreliable or lease is ending soon | Buy or lease the current Civic Hybrid | The current model is available, efficient, powerful, and proven.
-Waiting on an unconfirmed timeline can cost repair money and trade value. |
+| Your current car is unreliable or lease is ending soon | Evaluate the current Civic Hybrid | Honda Canada publishes current-model specifications.
+Confirm actual inventory and a live quote before deciding. |

 | You want the lowest monthly payment | Compare current Civic gas vs Civic Hybrid | Hybrid may save fuel, but payment, insurance, and incentives decide the real cost. |